JNU violence: SIT identifies masked woman seen in viral videos as DU student, to serve notice

 JNU violence: Congress fact finding team says attack 'state-sponsored', VC must be dismissed

-The woman in checked shirt, light blue scarf and carrying a stick was seen along with other masked goons and had barged into Periyar and Sabarmati hostels and assaulted students and faculty, leaving 34 injured.
+The woman in a checked shirt, light blue scarf and carrying a stick was seen along with other masked goons and had barged into Periyar and Sabarmati hostels and assaulted students and faculty, leaving 34 injured.

-Earlier on Daturday, in an India Today sting operation conducted last week it was found out that the name of the masked woman was Komal Sharma and she is a member of Akhil Bharatiya Vidyarthi Parishad (ABVP) -- the students' wing of the Rashtriya Swayamsevak Sangh (RSS).
+Earlier on Saturday, in an India Today sting operation conducted last week it was found out that the name of the masked woman was Komal Sharma and she is a member of Akhil Bharatiya Vidyarthi Parishad (ABVP) -- the students' wing of the Rashtriya Swayamsevak Sangh (RSS).
 Her identity was revealed by one of her seniors on Instagram.

 The channel had earlier identified first-year JNU student as ABVP activist Akash Awasthi, who admitted to his role in the violence on January 5.
 Awasthi not only confessed that he was involved in the violence but also claimed that Komal was among them.